-The Bridgeworks Potomac ESAS2800 iSCSI to SAS Bridge contains no user serviceable components.
-Only an Authorized Service Centre should carry out any servicing or repairs.
+The Bridgeworks Potomac ES1100DT iSCSI to SCSI Bridge contains no user-serviceable components.
+An Authorized Service Centre should only carry out any servicing or repairs.
 Unauthorized repairs or modifications will immediately void your warranty.

 Before You Start

 There are a number of additional pieces of equipment you will require for the successful installation of your Bridge: